 Founded by celebrity chef José Andrés, World Central Kitchen cooks hot meals on-site for victims of natural disasters.

 UNICEF (short for United Nations Children’s Fund) provides medical, nutritional and other support for children who’ve been affected by disasters worldwide, especially those in developing countries.

 The Humane Society

 When looking for organizations to help those in need, don’t forget our four-legged friends!
-The Humane Society provides shelter, food and medicine to pets, as well as working to reunite them with their owners or rehome them after natural disasters.
+The Humane Society provides shelter, food and medicine to pets, as well as works to reunite them with their owners or rehome them after natural disasters.

 Create a fundraiser

 Put simply, more people equals more money, and creating your own fundraiser is a great way to mobilize people who want to help.
 If you’re dealing with a local natural disaster, start by raising funds through your community—local service clubs, schools and churches often have built-in networks.
 Designate a charity to receive the funds so people can donate directly, on the organization’s site or through an app; that way, you won’t have to deal with transferring donations through your personal account.